FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/3_features/33_storage/storage_by_table_structure.md

 ## User Table

-A table created by calling the CRUD interface.
-The name of the table is' _ user _ < TableName > '.
-The prefix' _ user _ 'is automatically added to the underlying layer.。
+The table created by the user calling the CRUD interface to '_ user _<TableName>'For the table name, the bottom layer automatically adds the '_ user _' prefix。

 The table name and table structure are determined by the contract.
 For example, the contract code for creating a table is: